Visit the old peer review page.

 They boil down to the following:

-It is somewhat distressing that these critiques remain, because both of them are completely false.
+It is distressing that these critiques remain, because both of them are completely false.
 Each is a complex blend of false premises, self-contradiction, ignoratio elenchi, and even outright deception.
-For each, there is so much to say, about how wrong they are, that –when I am speaking in person– I often trip myself up by trying to articulate all of them at once.
+There is so much to say, about how wrong they are, that –when I am speaking in person– I often trip myself up by trying to articulate all of them at once.

 Longer Answer (in 5 parts):